mblair/roberts_abstractions/ch1/review_questions.md

 ### 12. List all possible values of type `bool`.

-{ TRUE, FALSE }
+{ TRUE, FALSE }.
+Although Clang tells me there's no such thing as a bool type.

-### 13. What statements would include in a program to read a value from the user and store it in the variable `x`, which is declared as a double?
+### 13. What statements would you include in a program to read a value from the user and store it in the variable `x`, which is declared as a double?

 This book would lead me to use GetReal() from the book's [I/O library](../book_code/unix-xwindows/simpio.h).
-[Yea, get real is right](double.c):
+[Yea, get real is right](as_i_read/double.c):

 	scanf("%lf", &x);